Avalanche Rescue CourseMay 7, 2018

 Contintental Divide TrailMay 23, 2018

 Private AVY Education Courses

 Do our scheduled courses not fit your needs?
 Have a group of 6 or more?
 Want custom dates?
-Want to spend a few days in a backcountry ski hut and gain your AIARE certification at the same time?
+Want to spend a few days in a backcountry ski hut and gain your REC 1 or REC 2 certification at the same time?
 Go private!